Giving thanks is good for you!

-On 22nd November this year (2018) the United States will celebrate a national holiday called “Thanksgiving.” like they do every year.
+On 24th November this year (2022) the United States will celebrate a national holiday called “Thanksgiving” as they do every year.
 But according to one American “the irony of it is, very little thanksgiving takes place on Thanksgiving.
 We’re usually very busy doing everything else preparing, cooking, eating, entertaining, talking with friends, watching football, all kinds of other things … reading the sale catalogs for the next day… The only thanks that’s usually offered is a 1 or 2 minute prayer before the big meal and that’s by only one person!”

-Of course that’s more than happens in Australia, because we don’t have a thanksgiving holiday at all!
-And I think we are the losers in many ways.
+But as minimal as that is it’s more than happens in Australia!
+We don’t have a thanksgiving holiday at all and I think we are the losers in many ways.
 We never get to stop and think about what we are thankful for.
 The closest we ever come was summed up once on a church sign I saw at the end of the financial year.
 It said “Count your blessings or the tax man will”.

 So what things are you thankful for in your life?
 I am thankful for my wife and children and of course, especially thankful for my grandchildren.
 But there’s lots of other things I am thankful for too.
 The fact I was born in Australia means in many ways I won the lottery of birth.
 Millions of others are born into poverty in developing countries and sometimes in war zones.
 I got free education right through my primary, secondary and university studies.
 And I have affordable health care (often free) when I need it – no matter how serious my problems are.
 Every day of my life I’ve had sufficient food to eat and clean water to drink.
 I am truely living a life for which I am deeply grateful and it seems to me that a little more recognition of the blessings we live in, by simply being more thankful, would go a long way to adjusting our perspective on the world.